qiboteam/qibo/examples/grover3sat/README.md

 Then, all ancillas must be uncomputed for the oracle to be complete.
 This is a crucial step as these ancillas have to be decoupled from the system to be used in the next iteration of the Grover algorithm.

-### Diffusion operator
+### Diffusion transform

-After the sign change of the solution states, an inversion over the average amplifies their amplitude.
+After the sign change of the solution states, an inversion about average amplifies their amplitude.
 This is at the core of Grover's search algorithm.
-This operator, also known as Diffusion operator, can be constructed by a set of Hadamard gates on all qubits, a multi-qubit gate that changes the sign of the |0000...00> state, and another set of H gates.
+This operator, also known as Diffusion transform, can be constructed by a set of Hadamard gates on all qubits, a multi-qubit gate that changes the sign of the |0000...00> state, and another set of H gates.

 ### Building the algorithm

 The quantum register is started with Hadamard gates on all qubits encoding the problem, and an X gate followed by a Hadamard gate on the Grover ancilla, used to change the sign of the solution.

-Then the oracle and diffusion operator are applied (π/4)sqrt(N) times, where N is the total number of possible outcomes.
+Then the oracle and diffusion transform are applied (π/4)sqrt(N) times, where N is the total number of possible outcomes.

 After this has been applied, measuring the quantum registers outputs the solution of the problem.